hmkhoi2701/ThesisDefenseCommittee_OptimizationPrj/README.md

 3. The next N lines is a NxN matrix, named s.
 The number at s[i][j] representing similarity index of thesis i and thesis j
 4. The next M lines is a MxN matrix, named g.
 The number at g[i][j] representing similarity index of professor i and thesis j
 5. The last line contains N elements, each representing which professor is in charge of which thesis
-In the file [data.txt](https://github.com/hmkhoi2701/ThesisDefenseCommittee_OptimizationPrj/blob/main/data.txt), `2 3 2 6 5 6 1 1 4 4` means professor 2 guided thesis 1, professor 3 guided thesis 2, professor 2 guided thesis 3 and so on... then they cannot be in the same committee
+In the file [data.txt](https://github.com/hmkhoi2701/ThesisDefenseCommittee_OptimizationPrj/blob/main/data.txt), `2 3 2 6 5 6 1 1 4 4` means professor 2 guided thesis 1, then they cannot be in the same committee; professor 3 guided thesis 2, professor 2 guided thesis 3 and so on...

 # Collaborators

-# To-do list
+# To-do list / Features
 - [ ] Modelling the problem
 Choose 3-4 methods:
   - [ ] Linear Programming